 The College sends bills for each semester and while many families pay this bill in full, other families choose to use one or more of the following financing options.

 This interest-free monthly plan allows families to spread all or part of the semester's expenses over five equal monthly payments beginning in June.
 Participation in the plan requires a non-refundable fee.
 For more information about the plan, contact Tuition Management Systems by:

 Many of our families choose to use a federal parent loan to pay all or part of the balance remaining after financial aid.
 You may apply as early as May, but you will want to have your financial aid award letter first to determine the amount that you will need to borrow for the academic year.
 For more details about this credit-based federal program, go to www.studentloans.gov.
-There are three steps to apply for this federal parent loan:
+To apply for this loan:

 2) If the application is approved, the parent borrower must complete the Master Promissory Note.